Memory Layer¶

 The write path stamps embedding_model and embedding_text_hash (SHA-256 of the content) alongside each vector, so a healthy row is never flagged as a gap and the worker's text-hash dedup skips re-embedding unchanged content.

-Now writes to memory_records instead of the legacy knowledge_insights table.
-Creates memory records with insight-specific metadata (suggested_actions, related_columns).
+Writes memory records to memory_records with insight-specific metadata (suggested_actions, related_columns).
 Generates embeddings via Ollama when available.

 Ownership is keyed on the user's email (created_by), the same key memory_manage uses and the one the portal scopes by, so a person's insights and memories share an owner and both appear under their My Knowledge view.
 Insights captured before this was unified were keyed on the OIDC subject; the 000056_knowledge_owner_email_backfill migration rewrites those rows to the email last seen for that subject in audit_logs (stashing the original in metadata.legacy_created_by so it is reversible).
 Rows with no audit mapping are left unchanged.